Ludex-Labs/backend_intern_test/README.md

     - **GraphQL** (for syntax highlighting and validation)
     - **Prisma** (for schema editing and database insights)

+### Setting Up Your Repository

+This project is provided as a **GitHub template**.
+To begin, follow these steps:

+1. Navigate to the template repository on GitHub.
+2. Click the **"Use this template"** button to create a new repository under your own GitHub account.
+3. Clone your newly created repository to your local machine.
+4. Ensure that your repository is **public**, or if you choose to keep it private, grant access to the GitHub user `mccjul`.
+5. Once you have completed the test, provide the link to your repository in your submission.

 ### Running the Project

 #### Launch the Database